 There are two main housing queues that you can subscribe to: Bostadsförmedlingen and SSSB.

 The first one is the municipal housing queue for the city of Stockholm.
-Everybody can subscribe to it (for 200 SEK/year), but they also offer some specific housing only for students and/or young people (between 18-25 years old).
-I personally don’t know anybody who got his accommodation through Bostadsförmedlingen, so I don’t know much more about it.
-It is certainly worth subscribing though because they have a lot of houses available for students!
-To subscribe to this housing queue, you’ll need to have a Swedish personal number (i.e. you will have to wait until you come here).
+Everybody can subscribe to it (for 200 SEK/year), but they also offer some specific housing only for students and/or young people (between 18 and 25 years old).
+I personally don’t know anybody who got their accommodation through Bostadsförmedlingen, so I don’t know much more about it.
+It is worth subscribing to, though, because they have a lot of houses available for students!
+To subscribe to this housing queue, you’ll need a Swedish personal number (i.e. you will have to wait until you come here).

-On the other hand, SSSB is way more popular: almost everybody I know found housing through SSSB.
-It is a housing queue only for students, they publish new apartments twice a week and they have in general very good locations.
-Also, they are way cheaper than what you’d pay for a similar apartment in a similar location through the private market.
-SSSB is free but, in order to subscribe to it, you will need to also be subscribed to THS, the Student Union of KTH (cost: 365 SEK/year).
+On the other hand, SSSB is way more popular amongst students in Stockholm.
+Almost everybody I know found housing through SSSB.
+It is a housing queue only for students, they publish new apartments twice a week, and they have, in general, very good locations.
+Also, their rents are way cheaper than you’d pay for a similar apartment in a similar location through the private market.
+Signing up to the SSSB queue is free, but to stay in their queue, you must also have an active membership with THS, the Student Union of KTH (cost: 365 SEK/year).

-However, you can already start collecting credit days: SSSB offers the possibility to collect up to 90 credit days without being a member of a student union, and you can pause your subscription for a maximum of 60 days.
-This means that you can start collecting credit days from now, pause your subscription once you get around 80 credit days, and then wait until you come here in August and become a member of the student union to reactivate your account.
+Without a THS membership, you can still start collecting credit days: SSSB offers the possibility to collect up to 90 credit days without being a member of a student union.
+After that period, you can pause your subscription for a maximum of 60 days.
+This means that you can start collecting credit days from now, pause your subscription once you get around 89 credit days, and then wait until you come here in August, activate your KTH account, and become a student union member to reactivate your SSSB account.
+I know, sounds a bit tricky, but the whole process is easier than it sounds 😅 You can also find an explanation of how the queue works on the SSSB website.

-SSSB offers both apartments and corridor rooms, which are the most popular form of accommodation here (you have your personal bedroom and private bathroom, but share the kitchen with other students).
-You usually need a minimum of 80/90 credit days for a corridor room (you’ll need much more for an apartment), meaning that often times people spend the first couple of months in an accommodation found on the private market, and then switch to SSSB once they have collected enough credit days.
+SSSB offers apartments and corridor rooms, which are the most popular form of accommodation here (you have your personal bedroom and private bathroom, but share the kitchen with other students).
+A nice perk of corridor rooms is that you get two months rent-free during summer.
+You usually need a minimum of 80/90 credit days for a corridor room (you’ll need much more for an apartment), although the average number of queue days to get an accommodation with SSSB– especially in more popular locations like Lappis – is 200-300 days.
+This means that people usually spend the first couple of months in accommodation found on the private market and then switch to SSSB once they have collected enough credit days.

 Private market